Balance of Power (Red Dwarf): Production

 The story was written as pure sitcom at the request from the BBC who didn't want the show to be too heavy on science fiction elements.

 Lister's disco music, "Fakin'", was by Motor City Diva and Danny John-Jules.

 Returning Red Dwarf crew members, and Lister's drinking buddies, included Paul Bradley as Chen, David Gillespie as Selby and Mark Williams as Petersen.
 Clare Grogan also returned as Kochanski.

 Reception

-"Balance of Power" was originally broadcast on the British television channel BBC2 on 28 February 1988 in the 9:00pm evening time slot.
+"Balance of Power" was originally broadcast on the British television channel BBC2 on 28 February 1988.
 Although the pilot episode "The End" drew in over five million viewers, this figure was now tailing off slightly as the series progressed.

+The first series of Red Dwarf had not been initially repeated, and Grant and Naylor were reluctant to allow it to be released on home video.
+This episode was eventually released in July 1993 on a video also containing "The End and "Future Echoes".

-The episode was considered by Red Dwarf Smegazine readers to be one of the weakest from the first series, coming last in a readers poll with 0.1% of the votes.
+The episode was one of the least popular in Red Dwarf Smegazine readers poll in 1992 — it came in last of 30 episodes, with 0.1% of the votes.